(This article may or may not contain affiliate links. What does that mean?)

-The guides determine where the optimal conditions are to take guests every morning and evening, making sure not to visit areas that are already too crowded.
+The surf guides determine where the optimal conditions are to take guests every morning and evening, making sure not to visit areas that are already too crowded.

-Their website says there is always a protected wave with an offshore wind somewhere.
+The Hidden Bay Resort Mentawai website says there is always a protected wave with an offshore wind somewhere.

-I took pictures beside Ciex "Artie" Ardiles, the professional photographer the resort had hired to take videos and photos of each surfer for an optional package they could buy.
+I took pictures beside Ciex “Artie” Ardiles, the professional photographer the resort had hired to take videos and photos of each surfer for an optional package they could buy.
 We bought this package.
 The drone footage, and many of the videos and photos that appear within the edited video of this article, was taken by Artie and Alex.
-Alex got into the waves to take to catch those stellar surf shots and underwater footage.
-In the evenings, after dinner, the surfers gathered in the TV room to review the day's footage.
-At first, I thought they came together to high five each other's badassness but it turned out, Alex and the other surf coaches dissected the performances of the surfers and gave them tips for the next day to improve on their techniques.
+Alex got into the waves to catch those stellar surf shots and underwater footage.
+In the evenings, after dinner, the surfers gathered in the TV room to review the day’s footage.
+At first, I thought they came together to high-five each other’s badassness but it turned out, that Alex and the other surf coaches dissected the performances of the surfers and gave them tips for the next day to improve on their techniques.
 Though, there was definitely an appreciation of a well-ridden wave there too.